Next steps after buying your home.

 Things you should know.

 Westpac insurance products are arranged by Westpac New Zealand Limited ("Westpac") and underwritten by various insurance companies.
-None of Westpac Banking Corporation ABN 33 007 457 141, Westpac, or any member of the Westpac group of companies guarantee the obligations of any insurer, or insurance product.
-More detail can be found on the webpage relating to the particular product.
+None of Westpac Banking Corporation ABN 33 007 457 141, Westpac, or any member of the Westpac group of companies guarantee the obligations of any insurer, or insurance.